Art & Technology

 During Key Stage 3 pupils are introduced to a wide range of materials, designing and making skills and evaluation techniques.
-Pupils get an opportunity to study all 3 areas of Design & Technology in both Year 7 and Year 8; they complete projects in Textiles, Resistant Materials and Food on a carousel system.
+Pupils get an opportunity to study Art as well as all 3 areas of Design & Technology in Year 7 ,8 and 9; they complete projects in Textiles, Resistant Materials and Food on a carousel system.

-During Key Stage 4 students can opt to continue their education in Textiles, Food or Product Design to GCSE level.
-In all subjects pupils will complete a number of skill building practical projects throughout Year 9 & 10 in order to fully prepare them for Controlled Assessment, which they will begin in Year 10.
+During Key Stage 4 students can opt to continue their education in Fine Art, Photography, Textiles, Food or 3D Design to GCSE level.
+In all subjects, pupils will complete a number of skill building practical projects throughout the beginning of Yr10 in order to fully prepare them for Controlled Assessment, which they will begin later in Year 10.

 Food & Nutrition – Unit 1: Controlled Assessment (year 10 and 11), Unit 2: Examination (Year 11)

-The course will encourage pupils to cook, enable them to make informed decisions and develop vital life skills that will enable them to feed themselves and others affordably and nutritiously, now and later in life.
+The course will continue to encourage pupils to cook, enable them to make informed decisions and develop vital life skills that will enable them to feed themselves and others affordably and nutritiously, now and later in life.
 They will cook a variety of dishes, develop and test recipes and learn about a range of subjects related to food and nutrition.

-Students will be able to choose their area of interest from a range of material areas such as wood, metal or plastic.
-Briefs cover a variety of projects including furniture, children’s toys and lighting.
+Students will be able to choose their area of interest from a range of material areas including wood, metal and plastic.
+Briefs cover a variety of areas within 3D design for example Architectural Design, Product Design, Furniture & Lighting

 Art Textiles – Unit 1: Portfolio of work (year 10 and 11), Unit 2: Externally set task (Year 11)

-Students can work in a variety of areas of Textile Design, such as: Art textiles, Fashion Design & Illustration, Costume Design, Constructed Textiles, Surface Pattern, Stitched or Embellished Textiles and Digital Textiles.
+Students can work within a variety of areas of Textile Design, such as: Art Textiles, Fashion Design & Illustration, Costume Design, Constructed Textiles, Surface Pattern, Stitched or Embellished Textiles and Digital Textiles.

 GCSE Design & Technology is an excellent foundation for pupils who are interested in any of the following fields: Fashion, Graphic Design, Architecture, Interior Design, Product Design, Teaching, Engineering, Catering and many more.

-The BBEC Design Academy is a weekly club which provides a creative outlet for students who enjoy to design and make.
-Students will get to complete a variety of projects utilizing a range of different skills and materials, such as Sock Monkeys, greetings cards and key-rings (to name but a few!)
+The BBEC Design Academy is a weekly club providing a creative outlet for students who enjoy to design and make.
+Students will get to complete a variety of projects utilizing a range of different skills and materials, such as sock monkeys, greetings cards and key-rings (to name but a few!)

 - Ms S Hirst – Head of Art

-- Miss C Taylor – Teacher of Art and Art and Design Academy Leader
+- Mrs R Ford – Teacher of Art and Photography.
+Art & Design Academy Leader

-- Mr. C French – Resistant Materials Teacher
+- Mr A Gregory – Resistant Materials Teacher